Why It Matters

 -

-Display actual vs. target values clearly:
+Graphically display actual vs. target values:

-Include numerical deltas or directional arrows. -
+Include numerical deltas or directional arrows:

 Highlight how far and for how long a value has been off target:

-Use trend lines, timers, or markers. -
+Use trend lines, timers, or markers to show persistence of deviation. -

 Trend deviation over time: